DizeuM/Scrapy-Bot-Coral/README.md

-# Scrappy-Bot-Coral
+# Scrapy-Bot-Coral
-Scrappy boy using selenium get categories for a data base.
+Scrapy boy using selenium get categories for a data base.

 The code was created for study purposes and only saves the data already provided for the general public.